Read or Listen! **Audio not professional quality

 Imagine this.
 You’re cleaning your room and as you pick up the broom and begin to sweep, your eyes slowly turn and look down at the floor.
 You pause and stop dead in your tracks.
 Your eyes widen.

-Sitting there in the middle of the floor, and possibly staring back up at you, is a strange and unfamiliar creature that you’ve never seen before.
+Sitting there in the middle of the floor, and possibly staring back at you is a strange little creature that you’ve never seen before.
 You try to get a bit closer (but not too close) so you can examine it and try to figure out what it is.

 At this point you want answers.
 What is it?
 How did it get in here?
 What is its intentions?
 Does it come in peace?

 You kill it.

-We become defensive when we come up against something unfamiliar because we don’t know its intentions and we can’t predict the outcome of our encounter with it.
+We become defensive when we come up against something unfamiliar, because we don’t know its intentions and we can’t predict the outcome of our encounter with it.

-We can rest assured knowing that in whatever He calls us to do, He will not leave us to fend for ourselves and go at it alone.
-He will be with us every step of the way – walking beside us, encouraging us, and strengthening us.
+Therefore, we can rest with the assurance that whatever He calls us to do, He will not leave us to fend for ourselves and go at it alone.
+He won’t call us out onto the water just to let us drown.

 And remember, God called light to come forth out of darkness with only His words.
 He has all power and authority in His hands and the universe bends to His will.

 “Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the Lord your God is with you wherever you go.”